BADTEMPER666/Ares/README.md

 | Unlimited Ammo | :white_check_mark:                |
 | Memory Code Caving | :white_check_mark:            |
 ------------------------------------------------------

-# Note
-This is still very early in development, there is not many features, no esp, aimbot, etc etc, so therefore there is no pre-compiled version for you to use

 # Memory Reading/Writing
 Ares uses [memory.dll](https://github.com/erfg12/memory.dll/)